Questions on enrolling?

 Is going back to school worth it?

 While everyone’s circumstances are different, we think that completing your high school diploma is totally worth it!
 Why?
-Well, high school diploma holders earn nearly $10,000 more per year, have over three times the number of jobs available to them, and even report a healthier lifestyle compared to those without.
+Well, high school diploma holders earn nearly $10,000 more per year and have nearly twice as many occupations open to them.
 Not to mention the benefits of being eligible to join the military, qualifying for college and financial aid, and just being an example for your kids as well.

 About the Author